EPICS-F3RP61/epics-f3rp61/docs/Manual.md

 detect a rising edge or falling edge of the input signals.
 The kernel-level driver of the BSP can transform the interrupt into a message to a user-level process.
-Based on the function, processing records by I/O interrupt is supported with the device / driver support.
+Based on the function, processing records by I/O interrupt is supported with the device and driver support.
 Any records that have the DTYP field value of "F3RP61" and the SCAN value of "I/O Intr" get processed upon an interrupt on a specified channel of the specified module.
 This feature allows you to